jgarcia24n/MouseSearch/README.md

       - "5000:5000"
     volumes:
       - ./data:/data  # location that config and state files will be stored
-      # - /downloads:/downloads # where all downloads are stored (torrent client downloads and organized files) -- only needed if using auto-organize
+      - /downloads:/downloads # where all downloads are stored (torrent client downloads and organized files) -- only needed if using auto-organize

       # see README.md for recommended structure and paths

-    # env_file: .env # optional: load environment variables from a file
+    env_file: .env # optional: load environment variables from a file

-    # Optional: Set the container's timezone to match your host (useful for logs and scheduled tasks)
     environment:
       - TZ=America/Chicago
+      # Change these to match your host user (run 'id' in terminal to check)
+      - PUID=${PUID:-1000}
+      - PGID=${PGID:-1000}
 ```

 **Note:** To build from source instead of using the pre-built image, replace `image: sevenlayercookie/mousesearch:latest` with `build: .` and ensure you've cloned the repository.